 How to Address Painful Pumping: Expert Tips

 To help alleviate discomfort while pumping, expert Jessica Anderson (MA, IBCLC, CLC) shares valuable tips in this video.
 She explains that there are multiple factors contributing to breast pain during pumping and emphasizes the importance of ensuring that your flange fits properly and provides sufficient support.
-Jessica also advises checking for underlying infections, adjusting suction levels gradually, and understanding the role of oxytocin in easing pain.

 For additional relief, remember to:

-- Choose a smarter, more comfortable breast pump.
-As the expert mentions, many breast pumps feel like “robot babies,” lacking the warmth and comfort a real baby provides.
+- Choose a smarter, more comfortable breast pump: As the expert mentions, many breast pumps feel like “robot babies,” lacking the warmth and comfort a real baby provides.
 The eufy wearable breast pump S1 Pro is a game-changer for addressing this issue and other painful pumping experiences.
 With HeatFlow™ technology, revel in revolutionary comfort reminiscent of your baby's embrace, effectively reducing clogged ducts and enhancing milk flow and output.
 Crafted with 105° angle flanges and soft silicone, the pump prioritizes your comfort during each session, ensuring a gentle and snug fit.

 Related Blogs